WIC - Women, Infants, and Children

 - Similac Soy Isomil

 To be eligible for WIC you must be a current Florida resident, be at nutritional risk and be income eligible.
 Many working parents are eligible for WIC.
+View the WIC Eligibility Information to see if you are you eligible for WIC.

 Call the DOH-St. Johns WIC Office to make an appointment.